A Multi-Bennett 8R Mechanism Obtained From Factorization of Bivariate Motion Polynomials: Alternating Factorizations of Bivariate Quaternion Polynomials

 \item[Step 3:] Finally, we have to determine the respective dual parts $\ell_d$, $n_d$, $\ell_d'$, $n_d' \in \H$ of the dual quaternions $\ell = \ell_p + \eps \ell_d$, $n = n_p + \eps n_d$, $\ell' = \ell'_p + \eps \ell'_d$, and $n' = n'_p + \eps n'_d$, to allow for two factorizations of

 The yet unknown quaternions are highlighted in bold letters.
 Comparing coefficients in $t$ and $s$ for all quaternion coefficients on the left-hand and right-hand side of equation \eqref{eq:19} yields a system of $32$ equations in $16$ unknowns.
 (Note that the primal parts are equal by construction.)
-Additionally, we have to impose the motion polynomial conditions of Definition~\ref{def:motion-polynomial} on the linear $s$-polynomials, leading to eight further linear equations in $16$ unknowns:
+Additionally, we have to impose the motion polynomial conditions of Definition~\ref{def:motion-polynomial} on the linear $s$-polynomials, leading to eight further linear equations in $16$ unknowns (c.~f.
+Example~\ref{ex:linear-motion-polynomial}):

 In total, we have to solve a system of $40$ linear equations in $16$ unknowns.
 The respective linear system of equations seems to be highly overconstrained.
-Quite surprisingly, it turns out to always admit a solutions.
-This will be proved by a straight forward computation in Section~\ref{sec:DH-parameters} so that we have: \end{description}
+Quite surprisingly, it turns out to always admit a solution.
+This will be proved by a straightforward computation in Section~\ref{sec:DH-parameters} so that we have: \end{description}

 \begin{thm} The construction outlined in above Steps~1 to 3 generically yields a motion polynomial $C$ satisfying

 with linear motion polynomials $t-h$, $s-\ell$, \ldots, $t-h'$. \end{thm}

 \begin{example} We build on Example \ref{ex:primal} and additionally choose quaternions